Updated: June 22nd, 2025

 Notes

 This is where we get into a more crazy high end workstation performance and pricing.
-I chose 32-cores instead of 24 cores as newer 16-core Ryzens are hitting similar performance as these older Threadripper 24 cores can do in multi-threaded applications.
-You can also choose to do 3 or 4 of these workstation GPUs or get a better GPU in this setup.
+You can also choose to do 3 or 4 of these workstation GPUs or get a better single GPU in this setup.
 The PSU setup allows it and the motherboard has plenty of PCI-E slots.
 The RTX A5000 is not as powerful as the RTX 4090, but this is a workstation card with ECC memory and can easily be mixed with multiple GPUs.
 The precision and stability will be wanted for serious production work.

 Notes